Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Networks with vertices that appear and disappear in time

 The matrix forms are defined as follows.
 First we define the lexicographic ordering $i$ such that

 The matrix $\sadjmat$ is assembled using the above ordering in the rows and columns, similar to~\eqref{eq:adj_mat_assembly}:

-The inflated dynamic Laplacian matrix $\slapmat$ is constructed using~\eqref{eq:mat_supL}.
+The supra-Laplacian matrix $\slapmat$ is constructed using~\eqref{eq:mat_supL}.
 We do not split the matrices $\slapmat$ and $\sadjmat$ into its temporal and spatial components, as the simple occupation structure from Fig.~\ref{fig:intro} is lost in the non-multiplex setting.

-\paragraph{Choosing $a$ for the non-multiplex framework.} As we do not have a clear distinction between spatial and temporal eigenvectors of the corresponding inflated dynamic Laplacian $\slapmat$, we cannot fix $a$ as in step 3 of Algorithm~\ref{alg:spec_part}.
+\paragraph{Choosing $a$ for the non-multiplex framework.} As we do not have a clear distinction between spatial and temporal eigenvectors of the corresponding supra-Laplacian $\slapmat$, we cannot fix $a$ as in step 3 of Algorithm~\ref{alg:spec_part}.
 We use a new heuristic to determine $a$.
 In Algorithm~\ref{alg:spec_part} we balance spatial and temporal diffusion by finding $a$ such that $\unnorm \eval_{2,a}^{\rm spat} = \unnorm \eval_{2,a}^{\rm temp}$.
 We observe numerically that in the multiplex case, this heuristic yields an $a$ that is identical to the $a$ obtained by balancing the spatial and temporal contributions of the Rayleigh quotient corresponding to the spatial eigenvalue.
 In other words we conjecture that

-In the multiplex case, there is no notion of $\eval_{2,a}^{\rm temp}$, and we cannot use the left-hand equality in (\ref{eq:RayleighBalance}) to select $a$.
+In the multiplex case, there is no notion of $\smash{ \eval_{2,a}^{\rm temp} }$, and we cannot use the left-hand equality in (\ref{eq:RayleighBalance}) to select $a$.
 Instead, we compute the value of $a$ for which $\langle \lspatmat \vect F_{2,a}, \vect F_{2,a} \rangle = a^2 \langle \ltempmat \vect F_{2,a}, \vect F_{2,a} \rangle$, where $\vect F_{2,a}$ is the second eigenvector of $\slapmat$. \IncMargin{1em} \DecMargin{1em}

 With Algorithm \ref{alg:spec_part_findspat}, we construct a version of Algorithm \ref{alg:spec_part} that handles the non-multiplex situation. \IncMargin{1em} \DecMargin{1em}